MalteHoel/duneuro_local_subtraction/ci_information/README.md

 3. To compile duneuro, you can use the "dunecontrol" utility.
 This is a shell script contained in dune-common/bin.
 If your working directory contains the cloned DUNE and DUNEuro repositories, you can start the compilation with dune-common/bin/dunecontrol --opts=OPTS\_FILE --builddir=BUILD\_PATH all Here, OPTS\_FILE is a file containing compilation options.
 This directory contains an exemplary OPTS\_FILE ("config\_release.opts").
 BUILD\_PATH is the directory where the compiled code will be put.
 4. To compile the Matlab bindings, you need a Matlab installation on your system.
-Let <PATH> denote the root of your Matlab installation.
-You then need to add the line "-DMatlab\_ROOT\_DIR=<PATH>" to your OPTS\_FILE.
+Let PATH denote the root of your Matlab installation.
+You then need to add the line "-DMatlab\_ROOT\_DIR=PATH" to your OPTS\_FILE.
 5. A list of the non-DUNE dependencies required for DUNEuro on Ubuntu 22.04 can be found in "resolve\_non\_dune\_dependencies.sh".